 Since the 1970s, US laws have striven to make society more accessible to its citizens with disabilities.
 The law protects people’s rights to an education, accessibility to public buildings, and telecommunications.
+We are now seeing amazing tech innovations to improve accessibility.

 Even so, accessibility isn’t always the reality for those with disabilities.
 Simple everyday tasks such as navigating one’s environment or communicating with others are often still a challenge.
 However, companies are creating new every year to continue bridging these gaps.